 “The combination of ambitious and broad policy efforts by Greece , and substantial and long-term financial contributions by the official and private sectors, will create the space needed to secure improvements in debt sustainability and competitiveness," Lagarde said in a statement.
 "These actions, together with a significant strengthening of the financial sector, will pave the way for a gradual resumption of economic growth."

 The head of the IMF Christine Lagarde was clear during her press conference—European leaders deal to help Greece and the euro area is a very constructive and comprehensive package of measures to resolve debt problems.

 Mark Flanagan is Assistant Director of the IMF’s Strategy, Policy, and Review Department (SPR).
 Since joining the IMF in 1998, he has worked on countries in Africa, South Asia, and Europe, where he was mission chief for Iceland, and deputy mission chief to Ukraine and Greece.
 Since 2015, he has been the Division Chief for SPR’s Debt Policy Division, leading work on debt analysis and debt transparency issues, and overseeing the reform of the IMF’s debt sustainability frameworks.

 Samba Mbaye is an economist in the IMF’s Fiscal Affairs Department, where he is part of the team in charge of preparing the Fiscal Monitor.
-He also currently serves as fiscal economist for Greece.
-Prior to joining the Fund as part of the Economist Program, he worked in the Research Department of the Central Bank of West African States (BCEAO) and briefly taught at the CERDI, University of Auvergne in France.
+He also currently works as fiscal economist on the IMF Greece team.
+Prior to joining the Fund, he worked in the Research Department of the Central Bank of West African States (BCEAO) and briefly taught at the CERDI, University of Auvergne in France.
 His main research interests are on fiscal institutions and debt sustainability, fiscal-financial interlinkages, and development issues.